Ege-Cakar/letsNotMeet/README.md

 A privacy-focused calendar scheduling tool that lets you share your availability without revealing your actual calendar events.
 Perfect for coordinating meetings across different schedules while respecting everyone's privacy.

+I made this in one evening with Claude out of frustration with people not being able to arrange meetings.
+We get it.
+None of us want to meet anyway.
+Let's just use this to get it out of the way in the easiest way possible.

 ## Features

 - View your calendar availability with 15-minute granularity